Let’s see the best way to discover Malta and getting around

 Means of transport at the airport:

-- Shuttle (Shared Taxi): there are different companies which offer a shared solution with affordable prices (starting from 5 €).
+- Shuttle (Shared Taxi): different companies offer a shared solution at affordable prices (starting from 5 €).
 You can find their stands inside and outside of the arrivals.
-Just keep in mind that, it could take longer than usual because it won’t move until the shuttle is full.
+Just keep in mind that it could take longer than usual because it won’t move until the shuttle is full.

 - Private Transfer: another good option is to reserve in advance a private transfer.
-The driver will wait for you at arrivals area with a sign indicating your name (we paid 20 € to reach Sliema).
+The driver will wait for you at the arrivals area with a sign indicating your name (we paid 20 € to reach Sliema).
 Click here to book your private transfer.
-Alternatively, you can book it through the web platforms Viator or GetYourGuide, which offer different solutions and prices.
+Alternatively, you can book it through the web platforms Viator.com or GetYourGuide.com, which offer different solutions and prices.

 Getting around Malta by Bus

-The Bus is the only public transportation on the archipelago but in our opinion, is the best choice to visit Malta and getting around quickly and free hassle.
-The bus is cheap and efficient linking the whole territory with 80 different routes (plus 15 different routes in Gozo).
-Moreover, there are the express routes which connect the International Airport and villages quickly since they have limited stops (all buses with the letter “X” or “TD”).
+The Bus is the only public transportation on the archipelago, but in our opinion, it is the best choice to visit Malta and getting around quickly and free of hassle.
+The bus is cheap and efficient, linking the whole territory with 80 different routes (plus 15 different routes in Gozo).
+Moreover, there are the express routes that connect the International Airport and villages quickly since they have limited stops (all buses with the letter “X” or “TD”).

 The single ride costs 1,50 € in winter, 2 € in summer and 3 € for the night service.
 The ticket can be bought on board from the driver and lasts 2 hours after ticketing (so you can catch more than a bus).